Russian Blue

 Where exactly the Russian Blue originates from stays a mystery.

 The common conception is that the cats originate from the Northwest of Russia, since sailors brought these cats to Great Britain on their journeys from the White Sea harbor of Archangelsk during the first half of the 19th century.
-It is thought that the first Russian Blues, then called Archangel Cats, had arrived in Britain around 1860 from Archangelsk.

 However, depictions of these cats have been found on the Kola-isle, in Russia, Sweden, Norway, the Baltic States and even Spain, dating as far back as the 1500s.

-This is the cause for the many names this cat has gone by over the course of time; Archangel cat, Russian Cat, Spanish Blue cat, Maltese cat and Foreign Blue.
-Only in 1948 did the breed receive the name that is still in use today; the Russian Blue.
-Since that time the breed has overcome many trials, the toughest being WWII, after which the breed could only be saved by crossbreeding to other breeds.
-Changes in the breed standard followed, but through the exceptional dedication of the breeders of the past and the present, the Russian Blue now resembles the original Archangelsk cat, the only major difference being the eye color, which permanently changed from copper to green as a legacy of the crossbreedings to Siamese (the change in eye color appears in the standard of about 1933).
+The breed has overcome many trials, the toughest being WWII, after which the breed could only be saved by crossbreeding to other breeds (most notably a Siamese boy called Lela Do).
+Changes in the breed standard followed, but through the exceptional dedication of the breeders of the past and the present, the Russian Blue now resembles the original Archangelsk cat, the only major difference being the eye color (which was permanently changed -most likely to increase the difference between Russians and British Blues- from copper to green in the standard of 1911).

 General